Aswang: Home of the aswang

 Aswang are most commonly associated with the province of Capiz, which lies on the island of Panay at the Western Visayas region, so much so that Capiz has come to be dubbed as the creature's "hometown".
-In an April 29, 2019, documentary of Kapuso Mo, Jessica Soho (KMJS), aswang are also allegedly sighted in Himamaylan, Negros Occidental, which also lies at Western Visayas, where several residents have been reportedly terrorized by the appearance of the aswang at night.
+In an April 29, 2019, documentary of Kapuso Mo, Jessica Soho (KMJS), aswang are also allegedly sighted in Himamaylan, Negros Occidental, which also lies in Western Visayas, where several residents have been reportedly terrorized by the appearance of the aswang at night.
 The KMJS team tried to substantiate the resident's claim by installing cameras to capture the alleged creature, but to no avail.

 From the lens of social anthropology, what inspired the legends of the aswang can be traced back to two possible sources: the behaviour of the wildlife within the region, and the prominence of X-linked dystonia parkinsonism within the region.

 Wildlife behaviour

-Sounds attributed to the aswang's hunting calls ("tiktik" and "wakwak") are similar to the sounds of nocturnal forest wildlife such as bats and Philippine flying lemurs (which is locally called kagwang).
-The sounds they make have resulted in them being hunted, under the suspicions that these creatures are aswang in disguise.
+Sounds attributed to the aswang's hunting calls ("tiktik" and "wakwak") are similar to the sounds of nocturnal forest wildlife such as bats and Philippine flying lemurs (which are locally called kagwang).
+The sounds they make have resulted in them being hunted, under the suspicion that these creatures are aswang in disguise.

 Prominence of X-linked dystonia parkinsonism

 X-linked dystonia parkinsonism (XDP) is a genetic form of dystonia found almost entirely among males of Filipino descent (XDP Canada).
 It is also known as the Dystonia of Panay, due to the fact that most current cases today can be traced back to a common ancestor in Panay.
-According to most recent studies, 93% of current cases today are located on Panay Island, with 63% of those being located in Capiz.
+According to the most recent studies, 93% of current cases today are located on Panay Island, with 63% of those being located in Capiz.

-Individuals diagnosed with this disease exhibit debilitating symptoms that put them in a "transforming state", which results in their "bod[ies] twisting, tongue[s] protruding from their mouth[s], [and] salivating."
+Individuals diagnosed with this disease exhibit debilitating symptoms that put them in a "transforming state", which results in their "bodies twisting, tongues protruding from their mouths, [and] salivating."
 With the disorder being endemic to the region for generations, the visible symptoms have been interpreted as a major contribution to the prevalence of narratives surrounding Capiz as the home of the aswang.
-Individuals afflicted with this disease are branded as aswang and are socially ostracized, which prevent their families from seeking effective medical treatment and forcing them to isolate themselves from the larger community.
+Individuals afflicted with this disease are branded as aswang and are socially ostracized, which prevents their families from seeking effective medical treatment and forces them to isolate themselves from the larger community.